katvef/katve-blog/content/posts/gender_what_gender.md

 ---
 date: 2025-10-03T00:00:00+03:00
 title: Gender?
 What gender?
-summary: What is gender?
+description: What is gender?
 And what is my gender?
 How do I experience it?
 ---
 ## Introduction
 Gender is a fucking complex part of your identity.
 It defines some of the deepest parts of you, and